Pranab Mukherjee: The Citizen President who could never be Prime Minister

 Though he occupied various positions in the government, Mukherjee was elected to the Lok Sabha for the first time only in 2004 when he won from West Bengal's Jangipur constituency.
 He had lost the previous two Lok Sabha contests -- from Malda in 1977 and Bolpur in 1980.

-With his vast knowledge of post independence political history and governance, Mukherjee remained a key figure and active participant in shaping the course of India''s development.
+With his vast knowledge of post-independence political history and governance, Mukherjee remained a key figure and active participant in shaping the course of India''s development.

-He served as member of the Congress Working Committee, the highest decision-making body of the party, for 23 years until becoming president in 2012 and was often called in to trouble shoot for the party.
+He served as member of the Congress Working Committee, the highest decision-making body of the party, for 23 years until becoming president in 2012 and was often called into trouble shoot for the party.

 Mukherjee''s meeting with Henry Kissinger in 2004 altered the course of Indo-US strategic partnership.
 In 2005, when he was defence minister, the new framework for US-India defence relations was signed.